 You can discover everything you need to know about your organisation’s data protection requirements with IT Governance’s Certified GDPR Foundation Training Course.

 This one-day training course provides the essentials of GDPR compliance.
 Among the things you’ll learn are how to respond to a DSAR, how to secure sensitive data and what to do if your organisation suffers a data breach.

 Delivered by experienced data protection experts and available online, this course provides the expertise you need from the comfort of your own home.

 The GDPR requires organisations to provide the requested information within a month.

 Where requests are complex or numerous, organisations are permitted to extend the deadline to three months.
 However, they must still respond to the request within a month and explain why the extension is necessary.

-3. You must allow electronic requests
+3. You must allow electronic and in-person requests

 Where a request is made electronically, the information must be provided in a commonly used file format.